etav/etav.github.io-src/content/projects/Naive_Bayes_Spam_Message_Classifier.md

 ## 2.1 Enter Bag of Words
-Since we're dealing with text data and the naive bayes classifier is better suited to having numerial data as inputs we will need to perform transformations.
+Since we're dealing with text data and the naive bayes classifier is better suited to having numerical data as inputs we will need to perform transformations.
 To accomplish this we'll use the ("bag of words")[https://en.wikipedia.org/wiki/Bag-of-words_model] method to count the frequency of occurance for each word.
 Note: the bag of word methods assumes equal weight for all words in our "bag" and does not consider the order of occurance for words.

 There are modules that will do this for us but we will implement bag of words from scratch to understand what's happening under the hood.